opendistro/for-elasticsearch-docs/docs/security/configuration/security-admin.md

   - CN=kirk,OU=client,O=client,L=test,C=DE
 ```

-Do not use node certificates as admin certificates.
+It is not possible to use node certificates as admin certificates.
 The best practice is to keep these certificates separate.
 Also, do not use any whitespace between the parts of the DN.
 {: .warning }